 Over the last three years I’ve been involved in a (still ongoing) project to break a monolithic application into microservices.
-One of the most interesting/complicated parts of this was changing the functional testing approach; this article talks about the issues and the solutions we have chosen.
+One of the most interesting/complicated parts of this was changing the testing approach; this article talks about the issues and the solutions we have chosen.

 This article addresses issues in any system where releases are non-monolithic, ie different components are released on different schedules.
-It is not looking at systems which are build from multiple artifacts but where all artifacts are released/upgraded synchronously (monolithic release).
+It is not looking at systems which are built from multiple artifacts but where all artifacts are released/upgraded synchronously (monolithic release).

 The Old System and Test/Release Process

 In order to talk about the solutions that we chose, it is necessary to look at where we started from.